 - Working with the Apo Island community and learning about their amazing marine sanctuary.
 I still make it back to Apo regularly to visit, dive, and take photos and I'm always amazed at how the health of the reef seems to continually improve.
 If you're looking for the best Apo Island experience possible, definitely stay at Liberty's Apo Island Resort--it's been my favorite ever since the first visit there in 2004.

 - Trekking the Annapurna Base camp.
-Easily one of the most physically challenging things I've ever done.
+We ambitiously (maybe foolishly) decided to do the 11-day trek in under a week, still one of the most physically challenging things I've done.

 - Living with Steve's Nepali host family in their village near Bhaktapur.
 Their hospitality and kindness are what I think of whenever I remember Nepal.

 - Surviving the 4x4 drive from Manali to Leh.
 I still argue that the driver was falling asleep and my grabbing the wheel probably kept us from going off a 1,000 foot cliff to our fiery deaths.